jtoth7824/readmeGenerator/README.md

 ## Usage

 This application requires Node.js to be installed.
 It also requires the user to have installed 'Inquirer' via npm.
-(See * [Installation](#installation))  Once these items have been installed, the user can launch the application from a terminal window as follows:
+(See [Installation](#installation) section.)
+Once these items have been installed, the user can launch the application from a terminal window as follows:

 **node index.js**